 Shippensburg University is well suited for the study of public administration.
 Because the campus is 40 miles from the state capital and 95 miles from Washington, D.C., students are in a position to use organizations in these areas for internship opportunities.
-Classes are taught by an accomplished faculty; all faculty hold doctorates from major universities.
+All of our classes are taught by accomplished faculty who hold doctorates from major universities.

 The public administration major is beneficial for individuals planning a professional management career with local, state, or national governmental agencies.
 There is also a strong demand for the managerial skills of the public administration major in not-for-profit and private organizations.
 The BS in public administration program is also appropriate for preparing students to enter law or graduate school.
 A public administration minor enhances employment in the public sector and provides professional support to many academic majors.